-- Smart phones, laptops, tablets, iPods® and other digital music players, personal digital assistants (PDAs) and any other “smart” devices are not considered to be calculators and may not be used as calculators during competitions.
+Smart phones, laptops, tablets, iPods®, personal digital assistants (PDAs) and any other “smart” devices are not considered to be calculators and may not be used during competitions.

 Coaches are responsible for ensuring their students use acceptable calculators, and students are responsible for providing their own calculators.
-MATHCOUNTS is not responsible for providing Mathletes with calculators or batteries before or during MATHCOUNTS competitions.
-Participants are strongly advised to have backup calculators and spare batteries nearby in case of a malfunctioning calculator or weak or dead batteries.
-The MATHCOUNTS Foundation shall not be responsible for the consequences of a calculator’s malfunctioning.
+Coordinators are not responsible for providing Mathletes with calculators or batteries before or during MATHCOUNTS competitions.
+Coaches are strongly advised to bring backup calculators and spare batteries to the competition for their team members in case of a malfunctioning calculator or weak or dead batteries.
+Neither the MATHCOUNTS Foundation nor coordinators shall be responsible for the consequences of a calculator’s malfunctioning.

-Should there be a rule violation or suspicion of irregularities, the MATHCOUNTS competition official has the obligation and authority to exercise their judgment regarding the situation and take appropriate action, which might include disqualification of the suspected student(s) from the competition.
+Should there be a rule violation or suspicion of irregularities, the MATHCOUNTS coordinator or competition official has the obligation and authority to exercise his/her judgment regarding the situation and take appropriate action, which might include disqualification of the suspected student(s) from the competition.